NieneB/InternshipReport/index.md

 * Restructure the web page into a carrousel.
 Giving the information and maps more space on the screen and is for the user more easy to navigate between the different aspects of the application.
 * Lower the water body areas in the AHN dataset for a more beautiful and clear display on the transect line.
 * Find water body data from 1830 instead of 2015.
+* Make the process more quick by decreasing the level of detail in the data.

 # Conclusion
 Every geo-visualization needs to be looked at individually and specific for that type.
 A type of story must be selected to tell.

 # References